Prompting Techniques

 Knowledge checkpoint

-Section titled “Knowledge checkpoint”TL;DR: After planning but before implementation, checkpoint the plan in the repo and maybe commit it.
-That preserves the expensive part, your planning and explanations, while making failed implementation attempts cheap to retry.
+Section titled “Knowledge checkpoint”TL;DR: After planning but before implementation, checkpoint the plan in the repo and consider committing it.
+That preserves the expensive part, the planning and explanation, while making failed implementation attempts cheap to retry.

 Ask the agent to extract the agreed plan into a short Markdown file, commit that file as a checkpoint, and only then start coding.
 If the implementation goes sideways, reset to the checkpoint and try again without redoing the planning work.
 This is especially useful when a model is overeager to jump straight into code before the plan is stable.